Everything You Need to Know About Blended Learning

 And as your students grow, so can your esports program.
 Unusual skills might become useful as technology improves, or you might just find yourself in need of more esports coaches who know the ins and outs of digital marketing.

-Either way, implementing an esports learning scheme has been shown to increase student engagement.
+Either way, implementing esports into the curriculum has been shown to increase student engagement and reduce chronic absenteeism.
 Blended learning is a great way to ensure students are engaged and yet still flexible enough to make it work for everyone.

 Conclusion: The Infinite Possibilities of Blended Learning